How To Appreciate The Little Things In Your Marriage

 Starting a gratitude journal to remind you of the positives in life can benefit both you and your marriage.
 You can buy a journal specifically for gratitude journaling, buy a normal notebook from the store, or use one you already have lying around.
 To start, you can decide whether you want to add this to your morning routine or evening routine.
 Set a goal of how many positives you would like to identify each day.
 Many people try to write down at least ten positive things, but do whatever you think is realistic for you.
 The things you take note of can be something as small as your spouse complimenting you or something as big as celebrating your anniversary.
 As time goes on, you will find that you will write even more things that you are feeling grateful for.

 A study by Robert Emmons and Michael McCullough found that gratitude journaling is beneficial for your mental health and daily life.
-The participants in the study were found to be much happier in general when they took the time to write out what they are thankful for.
+The participants in the study were found to be much happier in general when they took the time to write out what they were thankful for.
 Even on the worst of days, sitting down and making a note of something positive can greatly benefit your overall well-being.
 This can be especially helpful after you and your spouse argue, as you can focus afterwards on things you appreciate about your spouse.

 Focus on the positives

 Along with writing down the positives about your spouse or your life each day, try to focus on the positives of your marriage.
 Be sure you are not feeling contempt or holding a grudge over your spouse for what you feel they don't do for you.
-Change your mindset and focus on what your spouse does do for you and the things they bring to the table.
+Change your mindset and focus on what your spouse does for you and the things they bring to the table.
 Do they support you no matter what or try to cheer you up on a bad day?
 Are they great parents to your kids?
 Are they great cooks?
 Try to focus on these things, no matter how difficult it may be.

 Pay attention to what your spouse does to connect with you.
 Whenever your spouse makes a small attempt to touch base with you, do your best to notice their actions.
 Many people call these actions "emotional bids."
 These emotional bids are investments into your relationship, making it healthier and happier.
 Responding and appreciating the little things your spouse does can greatly benefit your marriage over time.